danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

 When you create your Azure Database for PostgreSQL server, a default database named **citus** is created.

-You can connect to the server group by conencting to the coordinator node using any PostgreSQL client tool.
+You can connect to the server group by connecting to the coordinator node using any PostgreSQL client tool.

 >Optionally, access to all worker nodes can be enabled.
 In this case, public IP addresses are assigned to the worker nodes and are secured by the same firewall.
 Refer to [Public access in Azure Database for PostgreSQL - Hyperscale (Citus)](https://docs.microsoft.com/en-us/azure/postgresql/hyperscale/concepts-firewall-rules) for further information